 The best way to learn about a culture and a place is, of course, by meeting the locals.
 They know how life works in their country and will show you things that you can’t learn from a book or the internet.

 When I moved to Leeds, what helped me the most was talking to the locals.
-I discovered new places, words, food that I had never heard of before, and I wouldn’t know if it wasn’t for them.
+I discovered new places, words, and food that I had never heard of before, and I wouldn’t know if it wasn’t for them.

 I know how tempting it can be to mix with expats from your own country because they make you feel like you’re closer to home and you have more things in common, but you have to remember that you moved abroad to have a different experience.